-- (1) In case of accidents that fall under any of the events below, the disposal operator should use signs to clearly indicate the area where the effective dose due to the accident may exceed 15mSv, prohibit access except emergency workers, and immediately report it to the Head of the relevant Labour Standard Inspection Office. - a.
-In case shielding objects were damaged. - b.
-In case of failure or damage of local exhaust ventilation, or equipment sealing the source of scattering leading to loss of functions. - c.
-In case a large volume of radioactive material leaked, spilled, or scattered. - d.
-In case any other unexpected events occurred - (2) The disposal operator should record the items below and save them for five years if any of the accidents stated in (1) occurred, and the areas stated in (1) were specified. - a.
+- (1) In the case of accidents that fall under any of the events below, the disposal operator should use signs to clearly indicate the area where the effective dose due to the accident may exceed 15 mSv, prohibit access except for emergency workers, and immediately report it to the Head of the relevant Labour Standards Inspection Office. - a.
+In the case that shielding objects were damaged. - b.
+In the case of failure or damage of local exhaust ventilation, or equipment sealing the source of scattering leading to loss of functions. - c.
+In the case of a large volume of radioactive material leaked, spilled, or scattered. - d.
+In the case of any other unexpected events - (2) The disposal operator should record the items below and save them for five years if any of the accidents stated in (1) occurred, and the areas stated in (1) were specified. - a.
 Equivalent doses to eye lenses and skin of the workers, or emergency workers, in the zone described in (1). - b.
 Date, time, and location of the accident occurrence - c.
 Cause and status of the accident - d.
 Status of radiation-induced disorder emergence - e.
-Description of the emergency actions
+Description of the emergency actions - (3) When the disposal operator contracts a portion of accident-derived waste disposal to a contractor, the disposal operator should direct the contractor to inform its workers that if the effective dose to workers engaged in the accident-derived waste disposal or emergency work in the areas in (1), or the equivalent dose to the lens of the eye or the skin is not known, it is necessary to measure the dose equivalent rate due to external radiation and the concentration or surface density of radioactive materials in the air in places requiring measurement within the areas in (1) and find the effective dose or equivalent dose by calculation based on the measurement results; provided, however, that the contractor does not need to inform its workers if the disposal operator measures the doses to the contractor and its workers, etc.